-This Plan of Management has been prepared pursuant to the provisions of the Crown Land Management Act 2016 to provide an appropriate statutory basis for the continuing improvement and function of Adrian Douglas Park, and the White Street and Chant Street playgrounds.
+This Plan of Management has been prepared pursuant to the provisions of the Crown Land Management Act 2016 to provide an appropriate statutory basis for the continuing improvement and function of Lions Park.

 This Plan provides a medium-term strategy for the management and improvement of the reserve.
 It is anticipated most of the works described will be implemented over a five to ten-year period.
 Priorities for works and funding are to be addressed on an annual basis to meet development priorities and community needs.